nickpezzotti1/BuddySchemeWebApp/README.md

 2. `$ export FLASK_APP=flaskr`
 3. `(env) $ flask run`

 ## Setup Local SMTP Server

-For debugging purposes, setup a local SMTP Server to send emails to while we don't use Amazon's SES
+As currently Amazon's SES (Simple Email Service) gets sent to KCL's junk email, we setup a local SMTP Server to send emails to.
+This allows you to read the emails being sent in terminal.

+To view the emails, run:
 1. `(env) $ python3 -m smtpd -c DebuggingServer -n localhost:1025`